-Taxpayers would be able to elect to take the deduction by including the deduction in a return of income in the year that they acquire the asset.
-If the owner does not take the deduction for an asset, they could depreciate the asset under the standard depreciation rules (including to elect to treat the asset as non-depreciable).
+Taxpayers may elect to take the deduction by including the deduction in a return of income in the year that they acquire the asset.
+If the owner does not take the deduction for an asset, they can depreciate the full value of the asset under the standard depreciation rules (including to elect to treat the asset as non-depreciable).